balena-io-experimental/balena-sound/README.md

 ### Customize device name

-By default, your device will be displayed as `balenaSound xxxx` when you search for Bluetooth devices.
+By default, your device will be named `balenaSound xxxx`.
+This name will show within Airplay device lists, for Spotify Connect and when searching for devices using Bluetooth.
 You can change this using `BLUETOOTH_DEVICE_NAME` environment variable that can be set in balena dashboard (navigate to dashboard -> app -> device -> device variables).
+This environment variable sets the name for all 3 services.

 ![Setting the device name](images/device-name-config.png)